ARMmbed/Handbooks_v2/1_Getting_Started/5_First_Pro.md

 ``myled = 1;``

 As we said above, "1" to a computer means "TRUE".
-In the context of output (sending a command) to a digital pin (our LED), this means "send current", meaning the LED will be on.
+In the context of output (sending a command) to a digital pin (our LED), this means "send high current".
+If the LED is positive, it will be turned on; if it's negative, it will be turned off.

 ``wait(0.2);``